2016 Coke Zero 400: Second half

 The race restarted on lap 102.
 A power move to the outside by Keselowski got him by his teammate for the lead at lap 106.
 Debris brought out the third caution of the race with 30 laps to go.
 Busch exited pit road first.

 The race restarted with 26 laps to go.
 After racing side-by-side for five laps, Keselowski powered by him on the outside on the backstretch to take back the lead with 21 laps to go.
 Busch drove underneath him exiting turn 4 to retake the lead with 19 laps to go.
 Keselowski drove underneath him in turn 2 to retake the lead with 16 laps to go.
 The fourth caution of the race flew with 12 laps to go for a single-car wreck in turn 1 involving Tony Stewart.
 “Casey Mears was watching and gave me plenty of room to get up there,” Stewart said.
 “So I figured it was better if I got to the top.
 Then three or four laps later I got loose into (Turn) 1, so I hadn't been loose all day there.
 When I did, I over-corrected and got into the fence.”

 The race restarted with six laps to go.
 The fifth caution of the race flew with five laps to go after Edwards was turned into the wall by Ryan Blaney and collected Bobby Labonte.

 The race restarted with two laps to go.
 Keselowski held off the Busch brothers and teammate Logano to score the victory just as Kurt Busch got turned into the tri-oval grass by Logano.
+It was the 100th Sprint Cup Series win for Team Penske.